MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-code-scanning.md

 ![Screenshot of how to dismiss a code scanning alert](./media/code-scanning-dismiss-alert.png)

 This only dismisses the alert for your selected branch.
 Other branches that contain the same vulnerability stay active until dismissed.
-Any alert that has been previously dismissed can be manually reopened.
+Any alert previously dismissed can be manually reopened.

 ## Using custom queries with CodeQL
-By default, if you do not have a custom configuration file specified in your pipeline setup, CodeQL will run the [`security-extended`](https://docs.github.com/en/code-security/code-scanning/managing-your-code-scanning-configuration/codeql-query-suites#security-extended-query-suite) query pack to analyze your code.
+By default, if you do not have a custom configuration file specified in your pipeline setup, CodeQL runs the [`security-extended`](https://docs.github.com/en/code-security/code-scanning/managing-your-code-scanning-configuration/codeql-query-suites#security-extended-query-suite) query pack to analyze your code.
 You can utilize custom CodeQL queries to write your own queries to find specific vulnerabilities and errors.
 You will also need to create a custom configuration file to modify CodeQL's default analysis.

 To find existing custom queries or to contribute your own custom query, see [Contributing to CodeQL](https://github.com/github/codeql/blob/main/CONTRIBUTING.md).